In this post, you’ll learn all about Korean numbers, including how to count to 1,000+ in Korean.

 This number system was developed after the Sino-Korean numbers system but is just as commonly used in the Korean language today.

-One major difference between the Sino Korean numbers and native Korean numbers is that the number zero does not exist as one of the native Korean numbers.
+One major difference between the Sino-Korean numbers and native Korean numbers is that the number zero does not exist in native Korean numbers.

 Despite this, there are still two different ways to say zero in the Korean language, 영 (Yeong) and 공 (Gong).